firelight-emulator/firelight/README.md

 #### Recommended Windows setup

 I recommend using MSYS2 on Windows and using pacboy to install the libraries.
-I don't currently have any platforms other than that, so unfortunately I can't help you :-(
+I don't currently have any platforms other than that, so unfortunately I can't help you yet :-(

 ```
-Give examples
+examples soon sry
 ```

 [//]: # (### Installing)